List of games played on The Mint

-This is a list of games played on The Mint.
+This is a list of games played on the British game show The Mint.

 Games

 5 Rings

 The first game often played each night on The Mint features 5 red phones (props) on a desk in front of The Mint (vault).
 Viewers must answer a simple question (duplicate answers do not count as correct answers).
 If a viewer answers the current question correctly, they will win a guaranteed sum of money (usually £500) and get a chance at unlocking The Mint by guessing a 3-digit pin code.
 Questions involve on-screen words that fit into a particular category (often celebrities' names) with the vowels missing.
 The answers are made even easier to find due to the presenters also giving out clues as to who or what the question refers.
 After 5 calls have been taken, the game ends.

 Famous Sevens/Famous Sixes/Famous Fives

 These are similar to other phone-in quiz shows' ladder/tower games where viewers must come up with answers to fit into a specific category, for example, 'Name sitcoms' or 'Name famous blond(e)s'.
 The game is made much more difficult as viewers tuning in later often give duplicate answers.
 If the games go on too long, the presenters have to give out clues to try and finish off the game.
 The ladder games usually happen during the time that a special guest is being interviewed on the sofa.
 These games usually have some relevance to the guest.
 For example, naming children's TV shows when Geoffrey from 'Rainbow' was on.
 The presenter interviews the guest between talking to callers and taking their answers.
 The guest occasionally answers calls.
 The cash values on 'Famous Sevens' normally start at £500 or £1000 and the top answer is worth £10,000.